Germany: Economy

-Research and development efforts form an integral part of the German economy.
-In 2018 Germany ranked fourth globally in terms of number of science and engineering research papers published.
-Research institutions in Germany include the Max Planck Society, the Helmholtz Association, and the Fraunhofer Society and the Leibniz Association.
+Research and development efforts form an integral part of the German economy, with the country ranking fourth in research and development expenditure since 2005.
+In 2018, Germany ranked fourth globally in terms of number of science and engineering research papers published and third in the quality-adjusted Nature Index in 2023.
+Research institutions in Germany include the Max Planck Society, the Helmholtz Association, the Fraunhofer Society, and the Leibniz Association.
 Germany is the largest contributor to the European Space Agency.
+The country was ranked 11th in the Global Innovation Index in 2025.

 Infrastructure

 With its central position in Europe, Germany is a transport hub for the continent.
 Its road network is among the densest in Europe.
 The motorway (Autobahn) is widely known for having no general federally mandated speed limit for some classes of vehicles.
 The Intercity Express or ICE train network serves major German cities as well as destinations in neighbouring countries with speeds up to 300 km/h.
-The largest German airports are Frankfurt Airport and Munich Airport.
-The Port of Hamburg is one of the top twenty largest container ports in the world.
+The largest German airports are Frankfurt Airport, Munich Airport and Berlin Brandenburg Airport.
+The Port of Hamburg is the third-busiest port in Europe and one of the twenty largest container ports in the world.